Enryun/Common_SwiftUI/README.md

 - `color`: The color of the bar's tint.
 - `colors`: An array of `Color` to create a gradient for the progress bar (used when more than one color is desired).
 - `backgroundColor`: The color of the bar's background.
+- `shimmer`: A Boolean value that determines whether a shimmer effect should be applied to the progress bar.

 You can use either a single color or a gradient of colors for the progress bar.
 The background of the bar can also be customized.